tesseract-robotics/tesseract_gazebo_ros/README.md

 This contain functionality to simulate sensors within ROS leveraging Gazebo Sensors.

+## Example

-Below is an example using a RGB camera and be launch by using the following command.
+Below is an example using a RGB camera and can be launch by using the following command.

 ``` bash
 roslaunch tesseract_sensor_simulator sensor_simulator_demo.launch